Our Services - Incontinence

 How can our physiotherapists help?

-Incontinence occurs due to problems with the muscles and nerves that help the bladder hold or release urine.
-When the pelvic floor muscle is overstretched, it is unable to contract properly and thus leads to leakage.
-The most common cause of incontinence in women is the natural delivery of multiple babies.
+Incontinence is the involuntary loss of urine, with/without the urge to void.
+It occurs mainly due to problems with the muscles and nerves that help the control of bladder to hold or release urine.
+When the pelvic floor muscle is weak or is unable to contract when required (e.g. during a sneeze), leakage happens.

 Symptoms, Treatments and Approach